myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-02.md

 ---
 publishDate: 2024-04-13T23:29:12+12:00
-title: Multi-tenancy in ASP.NET Core 8 (LTS) - Dependency Injection & Tenant Specific Services
+title: Multi-tenancy in ASP.NET Core 8 - Dependency Injection & Tenant Specific Services
 summary: In this post we look at how to have tenant specific services in a multi-tenant application in ASP.NET Core 8.
 url: /multi-tenant-asp-dot-net-8-tenant-services
 tags: